hongj77/hongj77.github.io/_posts/2016-03-25-how-to-win-a-free-drone.md

 You can check out the competition [here](https://inclass.kaggle.com/c/gigster-ml).
 The task was to predict the opening weekend revenues of major films released in 2008 and 2009, and the evaluation metric was Mean Absolute Error of all your predictions.

 I'm going to preface this by saying I really like the data science stuff.
-When I was first learning ML (CS 4780), I wrote my own [NB regressor](https://github.com/hongj77/coding-practice/tree/master/codingchallenges/naive_bayes) to a SquareSpace coding challenge because I thought it was cool.
-I ended up getting rejected the next morning because apparently I had no idea what I was doing..
+When I was first learning ML (CS 4780), I wrote my own [gaussian NB classifier](https://github.com/hongj77/coding-practice/tree/master/codingchallenges/naive_bayes) to a SquareSpace coding challenge because I thought it was cool.
+I got rejected the next morning because apparently I had no idea what I was doing..
 But with time, I naturally got more exposure to ML through taking natural language processing, computer vision, and joining a deep learning research lab.

 So at this point, I knew enough to be able to have fun with the contest.
-I thought I would submit one or two different models to see how well they do, but I ended up getting completely absored and ended up submitting 37 different solutions.
+I thought I would submit one or two different models to see how well they do, but I got completely absored and ended up submitting 35 different solutions.
 Suddenly, I realized I had no idea what I was doing and just decided to <s>yolo</s> average the result of 2000 different solutions using a random forest.

 Besides the few lines for for cross validation and custom evaluation metrics, my entire code at the end of the night boiled down to these 3 lines:
 {% highlight python %}